v-rgrace/Viva/Viva/insights/advanced/admin/rules-validation-errors.md

 ## Validation errors and warnings

 Here are validation errors you might encounter while uploading data to the advanced insights app.
-In most cases, you'll need to correct the errors and upload your file again.
+In most cases, you need to correct the errors and upload your file again.
 Review our [Prepare organizational data](./prepare-org-data.md) article to learn how to format and get your data ready for upload.

 |Category|Related rule| Message|Applies to|
 |---|-----|---|---|